 Call for Topics and Symposia

-We are pleased to invite you to collaborate in the design of the programme by proposing topics for discussion and symposia for the 23rd EURAM Annual Conference by 7 July 2022.
+We are pleased to invite you to collaborate in the design of the programme by proposing topics and symposia for discussion for the 24th EURAM Annual Conference by 7 July 2023.

 Call for Topics

 Relevant topics comprise research questions, agendas, issues, problems or aspects which are connected with the conference theme or are normally included in the general programme of the conference (i.e., configuring the parallel sessions of the different Strategic Interest Groups of EURAM).

 In the online system you will be asked to fill in the proposal, so please use the fields checklist to prepare your proposal before online submission.